A New Jersey man is convicted of attempted murder in the stabbing of Salman Rushdie

 Matar, sitting at the defense table, looked down but had no obvious reaction when the jury delivered the verdict.
 As he was led out of the courtroom in handcuffs, he quietly uttered, "Free Palestine," echoing comments he has frequently made while entering and leaving the trial.

 The judge set sentencing for April 23.
-Matar could receive up to 25 years in prison.
+Matar could receive up to 25 years in prison, which District Attorney Jason Schmidt noted is the maximum for a conviction on attempted murder in the second degree.

-His public defender, Nathaniel Barone, said Matar was disappointed but also well-prepared for the verdict.
+Matar was disappointed, according to his public defender, Nathaniel Barone.
+"But I thought, quite frankly, that he was well prepared for the verdict, regardless of what it was,” Barone said.

+In his comments following the verdict, Schmidt said video evidence helped make the case “rock solid.”

+“We had a number of different angles to show the jurors," he said.
+"It really is as compelling as it can possibly get.”

+Schmidt added: “Mr. Matar came into this community as a visitor.
+And really, it’s my job to make sure that he stays a resident of New York state for the next 25 years."

-District Attorney Jason Schmidt played a slow-motion video of the attack for the jury Friday during his closing argument, pointing out the assailant as he emerged from the audience, walked up a staircase to the stage and broke into a run toward Rushdie.
+During his closing argument, Schmidt played a slow-motion video of the attack for the jury, pointing out the assailant as he emerged from the audience, walked up a staircase to the stage and broke into a run toward Rushdie.

-“I want you to look at the unprovoked nature of this attack,” Schmidt said.
-“I want you to look at the targeted nature of the attack.
-There were a lot of people around that day but there was only one person who was targeted.”

-Assistant public defender Andrew Brautigan told the jury that prosecutors have not proved that Matar intended to kill Rushdie.
+Assistant public defender Andrew Brautigan told the jury that prosecutors had not proved that Matar intended to kill Rushdie.
 The distinction is important for an attempted-murder conviction.

-“You will agree something bad happened to Mr. Rushdie, but you don’t know what Mr. Matar’s conscious objective was,” Brautigan said.
-“The testimony you have heard doesn’t establish anything more than a chaotic noisy outburst that occurred that injured Mr. Rushdie.”

 Matar had with him knives, not a gun or bomb, his attorneys have said previously.
 And in response to testimony that the injuries were life-threatening, they have noted that Rushdie’s heart and lungs were uninjured.